 - More Gardner to Fitchburg buses during summer - I rely on bus to get to and from work.
-Please keep it - Service is good - Raise the fare in Gardner.
-Fine, understandable, but leave the routes alone. - The drivers are awesome - Schedule should run longer. - Would like bus to run later in town until 7:00 PM at least. - More buses added to route, less wait time - It's great - Correct the schedule as it is not correct for Gardner.
-Bus is rarely on time during high traffic or detouring and there should be another bus same route to quickly get through. - Please make website more user-friendly - Court House - Friendly - Put a bus station in Ashburnham - No comment, buses are perfect.
-Ride more when you don't own a car. - It is a great service - I am very satisfied.
+Please keep it - Raise the fare in Gardner.
+Fine, understandable, but leave the routes alone. - The drivers are awesome - Schedule should run longer. - Would like bus to run later in town until 7:00 PM at least. - More buses added to route, less wait time - Please make website more user-friendly - Court House - Put a bus station in Ashburnham - It is a great service - I am very satisfied.
 Bus drivers are kind and sociable.
 Thank you for this service. - Wish the bus service to other towns to and from were hourly.
-Westminster, Templeton, Athol, Fitchburg, would like to see bus to and from Worcester. - Buses need to be more on time.
-If running behind more than 15 minutes, send another bus out to help catch up route. - I would like to see service to and from Worcester - Buses to Leominster shopping centers. - Afternoon routes are early and late constantly - More buses for the Gardner/Fitchburg stops - Bus to Fitchburg from Gardner during summer would be greatly useful - Make the bus drivers stay at college until the scheduled time of departure.
+Westminster, Templeton, Athol, Fitchburg. - I would like to see service to and from Worcester - Buses to Leominster shopping centers. - Afternoon routes are early and late constantly - More buses for the Gardner/Fitchburg stops - Bus to Fitchburg from Gardner during summer would be greatly useful

-Gardner to Orange
+Gardner to Athol

-- Less times between buses - Run later at night

-- The 6:00 PM bus should wait longer at Hannaford's so people from the FRTA bus can on the mart bus - At night the last bus is sometimes late - "Buy the ticket, take the ride" - Please consider discount fares for everyone with Mass health or that new healthcare option that combines Mass health and Medicare.
-Some people on Mass health are poorer than those on Medicare - Bus routes should run until 9-10 PM for younger groups of people - More expanded routes - Come more often out to Athol - Bus drivers are very friendly and very helpful - Longer Delays between arrival and departure, especially at 3 PM at the Mount - I'd prefer if the bus could come to MWCC-Athol every 2 hours from 11 AM till transportation stopped.
+- Less times between buses - Run later at night - Please consider discount fares for everyone with Mass health or that new healthcare option that combines Mass health and Medicare.
+Some people on Mass health are poorer than those on Medicare - Bus routes should run until 9-10 PM for younger groups of people - More expanded routes - Come more often out to Athol - Bus drivers are very friendly and very helpful - I'd prefer if the bus could come to MWCC-Athol every 2 hours from 11 AM till transportation stopped.
 Such as MWCC departures at 11 AM, 1 PM, 3 PM, 5 PM, instead of 12 PM to 3 PM gap. - If the bus does not run, no job - Routes to high populated areas should run until 10 PM.
 You will be targeting more young people that need these services - To run on the weekends would be ideal - Should provide schedules at libraries or maps to homes - Great service. - Hybrid Bus=alternative fuel.
 Need bus-stop shelter winter is bad, shade in summer in right spot.
 More and more will use public transportation - Do not make Athol Orange bus go to the high rise in Gardner.
 It is a big a waste of time